jakebark/tag-nag/README.md

 # tag nag

-Validate AWS tags in terraform.
+Validate AWS tags in Terraform and CloudFormation.

-Designed to be part of pre-deployment checks, ensuring compliance with your tagging strategy.
+Designed to run in a pipeline or as part of pre-deployment checks.

 ## Installation
 ```bash